kirstenstark/CSI_online_typing/scripts/03a_CSI_online_typing_manual_answer_classification_and_participant_exclusion.md

     ## [1] 0.1244318

-In a total of 657 participants did not enter anything or entered a chunks of characters that were not considered as correct based on the preregistered criteria.
-This is 0.1244318 % of all trials.
+In a total of 657 trials participants did not enter anything or entered a chunks of characters that were not considered as correct based on the preregistered criteria.
+This is 0.12 % of all trials.

 *Trials with missing values per participant:*